zac-ls/RBP_Motif_Tools/README.md

 # RNA Binding Protien Motif Tools (for rMATS)

 RNA-binding proteins (RBPs) are proteins that bind to RNA molecules and are involved in many aspects of RNA processing, including alternative splicing.
-RBPs bind to regulatory elements on RNA via their RNA recognition motif (RRM).
-Many RRMs and their complimentary RNA elements have been experimentally characterized, and RBP-specific consensus motif sequences have been probabilistically determined (see [ESEfinder](https://esefinder.ahc.umn.edu/tools/ESE2/) and [RBPmap](http://rbpmap.technion.ac.il)).
+RBPs bind to RNA sequence motifs (about 3–5 bases) via their RNA recognition motif (RRM).
+Many RRMs and their RNA motifs have been experimentally characterized, and RBP-specific consensus RNA motif sequences have been probabilistically determined (see [ESEfinder](https://esefinder.ahc.umn.edu/tools/ESE2/) and [RBPmap](http://rbpmap.technion.ac.il)).

 The tools presented here are functions in R designed to provide motif scores based on nucleotide sequences and known RBP position probability matrices (PPM). **These tools are intended for downstream analysis of outputs from [rMATS](https://rmats.sourceforge.io)** (a computational tool for detecting differential alternative splicing events in RNA-Seq data), using a data frame input structured as shown with the necessary columns below: